JakobBruenker/ChatGPT-for-bash/README.md

 ChatGPT for Bash
 ================

-This repository provides a script called `$`, which allows you to send natural language descriptions to ChatGPT, and have it generate bash commands for you.
+This repository provides a script which allows you to send natural language descriptions to ChatGPT, and have it generate bash commands for you.

 Example:

 ```
-user@pc:~> $ show the last ten commits by me
+user@pc:~> ? show the last ten commits by me
 I think I can show the last ten commits by me with this command:

   git log --author="$(git config user.name)" -n 10